docker-library/docs/telegraf/content.md

 Users can generate a sample configuration using the `config` subcommand.
 This will provide the user with a basic config that has a handful of input plugins enabled that collect data from the system.
-However, the user will still need to configure at least one output. and save it as `telegraf.conf` on the host:
+However, the user will still need to configure at least one output before the file is ready for use:

 ```console
 $ docker run --rm %%IMAGE%% telegraf config > telegraf.conf